ga-wdi-boston/rails-api-library-demo/README.md

 ### Controller CRUD

 We can already get a list of all of our books, but lets write the controller action that returns a single book.
+Add this below your index action:

 ```ruby
 def show